Manjari Makijany: Early career

+2010s: Foray into directing

-Makijany's foray into writing and directing began with a 7-minute silent film, The Last Marble (2012) that premiered at the Seattle International Film Festival and received much critical appreciation winning International awards for "Best Film" at Indian Film Festival of Melbourne.
+Manjari's foray into writing and directing began with a 7-minute silent film, The Last Marble (2012) that premiered at the Seattle International Film Festival and received much critical appreciation winning International awards for "Best Film" at Indian Film Festival of Melbourne.
 The film was included as the ‘Best of Fest’ at the Clermont-Ferrand International Short Film Festival and screened in over 30 International festivals.

 The Corner Table (2014) was her second film and featured Tom Alter.
 The 24-minute short film was nominated for "Best Film" at the New York Indian Film Festival (2014).
 The film was a part of the Cannes Short Film Corner and an "Official Selection" of the Emerging Filmmakers Showcase at the American Pavilion - Cannes Film Festival.
 Manjari was the only Indian woman filmmaker chosen as part of this showcase.

+At the AFI's DWW she directed, I See You (2017), a dramatic thriller about a suicide bomber who has a change of heart on the New York City Subway.
+The film was showcased to the industry at the Directors Guild of America where she was awarded the Will & Jada Smith Family Foundation Award and the Adrienne Shelly Foundation Award.

+Prior to directing her feature Skater Girl, Manjari was shadow director on an episode of the hit series You (TV series) and on an episode in the 5th season of The Flash (2014 TV series).
+She also assisted on Dunkirk (2017 film) and Wonder Woman (2017 film).

+2020s: SkaterGirl - present

-In 2019, Makijany began filming Skater Girl (2021), a narrative feature film written by Vinati Makijany and Manjari Makijany which follows the story of a teenage tribal girl in Rajasthan, India who discovers skateboarding after a thirty-something British-Indian woman introduces skateboarding to a village.
+In 2019, Makijany began filming the Netflix Original Film Skater Girl (2021), a narrative feature film written by Vinati Makijany and Manjari Makijany which follows the story of a teenage tribal girl in Rajasthan, India who discovers skateboarding after a thirty-something British-Indian woman introduces skateboarding to a village.
+The film released on Netflix in 191 countries and 31 languages.
 Skater Girl is Makijany's directorial debut feature and was filmed on location in Khempur, Udaipur, Rajasthan in 2019.
 The film introduces newcomer Rachel Sanchita Gupta, and stars Amrit Maghera, Jonathan Readwin, Swati Das, Ankit Rao, and Waheeda Rehman.
-As part of the film, the producers built Rajasthan's first and, at the time India's largest, skatepark.
+As part of the film, the producers built Rajasthan's first and, at the time India's largest, skatepark Desert Dolphin Skatepark.
 Spanning over 15,000 sq ft, it remains a public skatepark facility for children and visiting skaters.

 Her next release in 2021 was Disney Channel original film Spin, a film about an Indian American teen who learns she has a passion for creating DJ mixes.
+For the film, Manjari was nominated for two Children's and Family Emmy Awards—Outstanding Special Fiction & Outstanding Directing for a Single Camera Program.

+Philanthropy

+Makijany is co-founder of the Skate Basti Foundation, a Los Angeles based 501c3 non-profit organization dedicated to building community skateparks anchored with art, play and education as the centerpiece to empower young people in underserved communities.

+She is also co-founder of the Desert Dolphin Skatepark, a community skatepark located in Khempur, Rajasthan, India.